Tarsiciosh/EssentialFeed/NOTES.md

 [make NullStore FeedStore implementation sync]
 - in InMemoryFeedStore: FeedStore: implement new sync funcs [make in memory FeedStore implementation sync]
+- in FeedStore: remove no more used async code
+- in XCTestCase+FeedStoreSpecs: fix results types
+[remove unused async methods]
 -
 ```